 I quickly discovered that it might be useful to lift the bike to displace it, but with the folding rear frame, the rear wheel remains on ground till a very high lift.
 So I made a rear frame retainer in 2mm diameter stainless steel wire.

-On a recumbent, you can’t use a backpack to carry stuff as I do since I am biking.
+On a recumbent, you can’t use a backpack to carry stuff as I do when I use an upright bike.

 I had since years a 10 liters handlebar bag which was never used (this is the largest size for handlebar bags).